HalkowichJasperSA/labs/mario/less/README.md

 #
 ```

-If the user doesn't, in fact, input a positive integer between 1 and 8, inclusive, when prompted, the program should re-prompt the user until they cooperate:
+If the user doesn't, in fact, input a positive integer between 1 and 8, inclusive, the program should re-prompt the user until they cooperate:

 ```
 $ python mario.py